nishul/private/README-Redis.md

 ## PREREQUISITE
 ---------------
 * 2 Single Sharded Redis Enterprise Databases:
-   *  A single sharded Redis Enterprise database named "source-db" with no password, and a memory limit of 2GB.
+   *  A single sharded Redis Enterprise database named "source-db" with password as "nopassword", and a memory limit of 2GB.
-   *  Another single sharded Redis Enterprise database named "replica-db" with no password, and a memory limit of 2GB.
+   *  Another single sharded Redis Enterprise database named "replica-db" with password as "nopassword", and a memory limit of 2GB.
       * Enable "Replica Of" in Advance options and use "source-db" as the source database to make "replica-db" database a repository for keys from "source-db" database.

    Refer the below link to know more about creating Single Sharded Redis Enterprise Databases.